interuss/dss/monitoring/uss_qualifier/scenarios/astm/netrid/v19/dss_interoperability.md

 ### dss_instances

-An astm.f3411.DSSInstance containing at least two DSS instances complying with ASTM F3411-19.
+A resources.astm.f3411.DSSInstancesResource containing at least two DSS instances complying with ASTM F3411-19.
 The first instance is the "Primary DSS" instance and the other instances are the "Other DSS" instances.

 ## Test sequence legend